 Jillian began acting in 2005.
 She participated in high school and community plays and productions, competed with her high school forensics speech team, was cast in Southern Illinois University McLeod Playhouse’s Summer Theatre production of Aida, and was one of 12 twelve members of the 2009 Illinois All-State Improv team.
 Before attending Union University to study Theatre Performance, Jillian had the opportunity to study at The Second City and emcee the Illinois High School Improv Festival in Chicago, IL.

-After graduating in 2012 with her B.A. in Theatre Performance and French Lit. & Culture, Jillian moved to Memphis to attend grad school at the University of Memphis to receive her masters in Romance Languages.
-A few months later she left this path and began pursuing her professional acting career again.
-She signed with Colors Agency in Memphis, TN and became heavily involved in theatre productions, short films, and commercials in the area.
+After graduating in 2012 with her B.A. in Theatre Performance and French Lit. & Culture, Jillian moved to Memphis, TN.
+She signed with Colors Agency and became heavily involved in theatre productions, short films, and commercials in the area.